 The automatic tabulating equipment used for counting ballots at a central counting station must be tested three times for each election.
 (Ch.
 127, Subch.
 D).
 We recommend you test the equipment as soon as possible; early testing will allow adequate time to locate any errors and make any necessary corrections in programming.
 However, the first test must be conducted at least 48 hours before the automatic tabulating equipment is used to count ballots voted in the election.
 The second test shall be conducted immediately before the counting of ballots with the equipment begins.
+The third test must be conducted immediately after the counting of ballots with the equipment begins.
+The third test must be conducted immediately after the counting of ballots with the equipment begins.
+The third test must be conducted immediately after the counting of ballots with the equipment begins.
 The third test must be conducted immediately after the counting of ballots with the equipment is completed.
 Please note that the custodian of the automatic tabulating equipment must publish notice of the date, hour, and place of the first test in a newspaper at least 48 hours before the date of the test.
 (Sec.
 127.096).
 The electronic files created from the L&A testing are what must be used for testing the tabulating equipment.
 (Tex.
 Sec'y of State Election Advisory No. 2014-06)